baskaufs/guid-o-matic/README.md

 ## Can I try it?
 Yes, please do!
 If all you want to do is see what happens, do the following:
-- fork the Guid-O-Matic GitHub repo to your local drive.
+- fork the Guid-O-Matic GitHub repo (https://github.com/baskaufs/guid-o-matic) to your local drive.
 Where you clone it on your hard drive has implications for the software finding the necessary files.
 Read below before you actually do the cloning.
-- install BaseX (if you haven't already)
+- install [BaseX](http://basex.org/products/download/all-downloads/) (if you haven't already)
-- navigate to the downloaded folder for the repo and load the query test-serialize.xq into BaseX.
+- use the Open (file folder) button in BaseX to navigate to the downloaded folder for the repo and load the query test-serialize.xq into BaseX.
 - if you downloaded the repo to the default location and are using a Mac (and probably any Linux system), you shouldn't have to do anything for the script to find the necessary files.
 If you are running a PC, or if you are using a non-PC with the files located at some non-default location, you need to set the path to the guid-o-matic repo directory as the fourth parameter of the function.
 The default repo-cloning location on PCs is in some horrible place inside the default user directory.
 However, when cloning the repo, you can specify some simpler location for the repo.
 I use c:\github\, which is the default given in the function as it is downloaded.
 - Click the "Run Query" ("play" triangle) button.